Webhook Reference

 Step 1 — One-time setup#

-The developer pastes a Webhook URL + Secret Key into the Settings → Publishing → Add Webhook dialog. theStacc stores the secret encrypted; the developer keeps a copy in an env var on their server.
+The developer pastes a Webhook URL and Secret Key into the Content SEO > Settings > Publishing dialog when adding a Custom Webhook. theStacc stores the secret; the developer keeps a copy in an env var on their server.
 After this, both sides hold the same secret.

 Step 2 — Per request (every blog publish, sync, unpublish, delete)#